SambhavSacheti/-BlazorSimpleOrderMgmt/README.md

-# -BlazorSimpleOrderMgmt
+# Blazor Simple Order Management Demo
- Blazor Simple Order Management Demo
+ A simple app shows how to reuse blazor components.